 Sample the Catalan Cuisine

-One of the highlights of Barcelona is the food.
-Not only is Catalonia is a beautiful region, but it also boasts some of the best gourmet delicacies and wine in Spain.
+One of the highlights in Barcelona is the food.
+Not only is Catalonia a beautiful region, but it also boasts some of the best gourmet delicacies and wine in Spain.

 Paella, although originally from Valencia, is one of the most traditional dishes in Catalonia.
-It needs to be cooked fresh so can take a while after you order, and it’s typically a big social meal that is shared.
-With a delicious glass of local red wine of course!
+It needs to be cooked fresh so can take a while after you order for it to arrive, and it’s typically a big social meal that is shared.
+We highly suggest sampling a delicious glass of local red wine while you are waiting! 😉

 And of course the gelato is fantastic for the whole family!

 From 1882 up until his death in 1926, Antoni Gaudí devoted himself to the construction of La Sagrada Família .
 This towering Gothic-style-cathedral is unfinished to this day, and is one of the most famous pieces of architecture in Barcelona.
 Gaudí was known for saying “My client (God) is in no hurry.”
 The church, which is funded by private donations, is still under construction today and is hoped to be completed by 2026.
 La Sagrada Família is not only considered to be Gaudí’s most recognized work, but also his best.
 The closest metro stop to La Sagrada Família is Monumental or Verdaguer.

 The Gothic Quarter is the oldest part of Barcelona, and is a gorgeous area to visit.
 It’s so lively any time of day or night.
 The architecture is amazing and there are plenty of cafes and places to stop for a bite to eat or glass of wine.

 The lovely old streets are full of shops and tapas bars, there’s so much to see around every corner, and it’s a fun place to just wander and get lost.
 The closest metro stops are Liceu and Jaume I.

 What are your favorite spots in Barcelona?